 Cambria County Prison is located in Cambria County and is the primary jail for that county.
 Are you looking for someone in Cambria County Prison?
 This guide will tell you about everything you might need to know about Cambria County Prisonsuch as the following: Find an inmate at Cambria County Prison.
 How to view Cambria County Prison mugshots.
 The jail’s phone number and address.
 Posting bail.
 Booking and intake procedures.
 Cambria County court information.
-And much much more…
+And much more…

 |On this page you will find: (click to jump to section)|